 Larry is an American editor/writer, recording/mixing engineer, musician, educator and archivist based in Portland, Oregon.
 More specifically, Crane is the editor and founder of Tape Op magazine, the owner of Portland's Jackpot!
 Recording Studio, a freelance engineer, and the archivist for musician Elliott Smith.

 From 1994 to 1997, Crane ran Laundry Rules Recording, a home studio in his basement in Portland, where he recorded artists that include Versus, Stephen Malkmus and Cat Power.
 Since 1997, Crane has owned and run Jackpot!
 Recording Studio, Inc., a busy mid-sized studio in Portland, where he has worked with artists such as Sleater-Kinney, Jolie Holland, The Decemberists, Jenny Lewis, Wooden Shjips, M. Ward, The Go-Betweens, Elliott Smith, She & Him, Stephen Malkmus, Quasi, The Portland Cello Project, and Richmond Fontaine.
-A close friend and collaborator of Elliot Smith's, he oversaw the remixing and release of Smith's posthumous album New Moon in 2007.
+A close friend and collaborator of Elliott Smith's, he oversaw the remixing and release of Smith's posthumous album New Moon in 2007.

 Tape Op began publishing in April 1996.
 Tape Op has the largest world-wide circulation of any magazine devoted to music recording, with free subscriptions in the US.Tape Op also publishes books of their back issues and other music recording topics.